hanschen/vim-ipython-cell/README.md

 Seamlessly run Python code from Vim in IPython, including executing individual code cells similar to Jupyter notebooks and MATLAB.

-This plugin is especially suited for data exploration and visualization using Python.
+ipython-cell is especially suited for data exploration and visualization using Python.
 You could for example define a code cell that loads your input data, and another code cell to visualize the data.
 This plugin then allows you to change and re-run the visualization part of your code without having to reload